 - Made in the U.S.A.

-- Lightweight – approximately 8.5 lbs per panel, 17 lbs total.
-It fits in the trunk of my Acura RSX.
+- Lightweight – at approximately 8.5 lbs per panel and totaling17 lbs.
+The board (when detached) fits in the trunk of my 2-door coupe vehicle.

-- The board is made of recycled materials.
-This makes me feel good about investing in my health!
+- The board is made of recycled materials making it eco-friendly.
+This also makes me feel good about the investment of a Lifeboard for my health!

 Please leave a comment and let me know what you think!
 If you have any questions, I am all ears.

 UPDATE: Since moving into our condo, we have ditched the Lifeboard because the board will slip on smooth concrete and wooden/laminate flooring.
 I ended up selling my Lifeboard.
 If I had carpet, I would have definitely kept my board.